Blue Mountain Peak

-Blue Mountain Peak is the highest mountain in Jamaica and one of the highest peaks in the Caribbean at 2256 m, and the highest one outside of Hispaniola.
+Blue Mountain Peak is Jamaica's highest mountain, rising to 2,256 metres (7,402 ft), and is the tallest peak in the Caribbean outside of Hispaniola.
 It is the home of Blue Mountain coffee.
 It is located on the border of the Portland and Saint Thomas parishes of Jamaica.

 The Blue Mountain Peak is part of the Blue and John Crow Mountains National Park, which became a UNESCO World Heritage Site in 2015.

 Hiking

 The Blue Mountains are popular for hiking and camping.
 The traditional Blue Mountain trek is a 7 mi hike to the peak and consists of a 3000 ft increase in elevation.
 Jamaicans prefer to reach the peak at sunrise, thus the 3- to 4-hour hike is usually undertaken in darkness.
 Since the sky is usually very clear in the mornings, Cuba can be seen in the distance.

 There is a park fee to pay to hike on the peak.